laviealon/laviealon/README.md

 Hi 👋 My name is Alon Lavie
 ===========================

-I'm a software developer and tech enthusiast.
+I'm a software developer and AI enthusiast.
 ---------------------------------------------

 In 2021, I made the switch from pre-med to computer science in the University of Toronto's [competitive out-of-stream program](https://www.reddit.com/r/UofT/comments/v8kb3n/cs_post_averge_out_of_stream_2022/), one of the hardest things I've ever done.
-I'm graduating and starting my tech career.
-I love building useful things and meeting/working with talented people.
+I'm graduating and starting my tech career; eventually I want to specialize in AI.
+I love building useful things, finding unique use cases in which AI can provide value, and meeting/working with talented people.
 Please reach out if you would like to connect!

 * 🌍  I'm based in Toronto, Canada.
 * ✉️  You can contact me at [alon.lavie55@gmail.com](mailto:alon.lavie55@gmail.com)